ChesterFritz/jvLearn-Online/README.md

 # jvLearn-Online!
-**jvLearn-Online** will provide basic java knowledge for those who have just started learning java!
+**jvLearn-Online** will provide basic java knowledge for those who are new to java!